albertmeronyo/awesome-midi-sources/README.md

 ## Aggregated collections
 - [The Largest MIDI Collection on the Internet](https://www.reddit.com/r/WeAreTheMusicMakers/comments/3ajwe4/the_largest_midi_collection_on_the_internet/), collected and sorted by [u/midi_man](https://www.reddit.com/user/midi_man)
+- [The Lakh MIDI dataset](https://colinraffel.com/projects/lmd/) is a collection of 176,581 unique MIDI files, 45,129 of which have been matched and aligned to entries in the Million Song Dataset
 - [The MIDI Archive](http://archive.cs.uu.nl/pub/MIDI/), archive of the [Utrecht University](https://www.uu.nl)
 - [Composers Offering MIDI Files on the Net](http://aitech.ac.jp/~ckelly/SMF.html): Links to Sites Maintained by Professional and Amateur Composers
 - [MIDI Links](http://www.music.mcgill.ca/~cmckay/midi.html), collections of links to web pages which contains MIDI material (midi files but also technical references, notes, ...) by [Cory McKay](http://www.music.mcgill.ca/~cmckay), McGill University